icon

 For DIFC and Abu Dhabi full Mirror Will Registration

-Drafting of the Will Legal translation in Arabic (if applicable) Covers distribution of assets in the UAE and abroad Covers appointment of guardians Assistance for the registration the Will, includes acting as a witness (if applicable) To be appointed as executor (if requested) * DIFC and Wills service costs for one Will: AED 10,000
+Drafting of the Will Legal translation in Arabic (if applicable) Covers distribution of assets in the UAE and abroad Covers appointment of guardians Assistance for the registration of the will, includes acting as a witness (if applicable) To be appointed as executor (if requested) * DIFC and Wills service costs for mirror Will: AED 15,000

 contact